Paul Livingston / viola

 Paul Livingston was born in Perth, Scotland in 1988.
-At age 17 he was awarded the Stevenson scholarship to study at the Royal Conservatoire of Scotland, where he won several prizes for performance and academic music.
-Later studies followed in Berlin with Mark Gothóni, Salzburg with Igor Ozim and more recently with Bruno Giuranna at the prestigious Accademia Walter Stauffer in Cremona, Italy.
+He was awarded the Stevenson Scholarship at the Royal Conservatoire of Scotland, after which he pursued further studies with Igor Ozim in Salzburg and Bruno Giuranna at the Accademia Walter Stauffer in Cremona, Italy.

 In April 2018, Paul made his Italian recital debut at the Museo del Violino in Cremona, also performing for Pollok House Arts Society and Westbourne Music in the same season.
 Paul has performed as guest principal with the Berliner Symphoniker on tour in China/Taiwan, and in the same role with the London Arte Chamber Orchestra in London and Asia.

 As a member of the European Union Chamber Orchestra since 2014, Paul has performed extensively throughout the UK, Europe and North Africa with countless soloists and directors.
 Additionally he has been regularly to play with the Chamber Orchestra of Belgium, BOHO Strings Antwerp, The Glasgow Barons and the Malta Philharmonic Orchestra, including recordings with soloists from La Scala, Milan.